rentry/rentry.github.io/_posts/2017-09-09-going-to-work-federal-government.md

 Shortly after I applied, 18F entered into a hiring freeze.
 I didn’t really think much about my application after that.
 And, to be completely honest, my enthusiasm at the prospect of working for the federal government dissolved following the presidential election.

 In June of this year, I heard back from 18F.
-They were hiring for a content strategy role in the Department of Interior.
+They were hiring for a content strategy role in the Department of the Interior.
 The position would be with DOI – not with 18F – but 18F initiated the project this new team would adopt and expand and thus recommended candidates to DOI.

 ## Reconciling the obvious